-Independent representation: “Part of this focus on representation for me has been to challenge the idea of representation for the visual artists.
-Through independent representation and working with artist-run spaces, I am trying to push the limits of the art scene and the market apparatus.”
+Since 2015, I have been working with themes of representation and rethinking the way we make collective decisions.
+Part of this focus on representation for me has been to challenge the idea of representation for the visual artists.
+Through independent representation and working with artist-run spaces, I am trying to push the limits of the art scene and the market apparatus.
+That is why this project has remained completely independent.

 Press Release - EN